 It’s because that out of all my symptoms the trembling is the symptom that I have no treatment for, and therefore no respite from the unrelenting shakiness of my legs.
 Even though the dizziness is constant, I do have periods of breaks from the severe bouts, and when the volume is turned down on it, then I am able to find ways to distract myself from the feeling of the earth being tilted on its axis.

 The trembling, dizziness, pain and the other symptoms that make up the neurological condition I live with does get me down, but through all the trials and tribulations that they cause I try to focus on all of the positives in my life.
-Such as the amazing support that my friends and family show me everyday.
-Life with chronic illness can be messy and difficult, but I choose to believe that there are still plenty of silver linings to be found.
+Such as the amazing support that my friends and family show me every day.
+Living with chronic illness can be messy and complicated, but I choose to believe that there are still plenty of silver linings to be found.

 So, tell me what is the worst symptom that you live with?